 - Mix turkey with an Alfredo sauce and top zucchini noodles.

 Well if your family loves turkey, don’t wait for Thanksgiving and try cooking it in an air fryer.
-Now is the time to practice!
-Who knows maybe you’ll cook your Thanksgiving turkey in air fryer this year.
-However I would recommend you practice first.
-Every air fryer and turkey is different.
+Now is the time to practice because every air fryer and turkey is different.

 A note about the nutritional information

 This was difficult to figure out because I’m not sure how much turkey meat I actually got from the roast.
 Also it’s hard to tell how much brine is absorbed but if you are using a sweetener there should not be any carbs and you aren’t really eating the garlic though the juice might be absorbed.
 So in the end I overestimated to be safe but please do your own calculations.